 - a.
-UCSD HRPP Standard SOPP - b.
+UCSD HRPP Standard SOPP Manual - b.
 UCSD IRB Factsheets on selected topics - c.
 FDA Information Sheets and Guidelines when issued - d.
 45 CFR 46 (PHS/DHHS: Federal Policy for the Protection of Human Subjects) - e.
 The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects - f.
 21 CFR 50 (FDA: Protection of Human Subjects) - g.
 21 CFR 56 (FDA: Institutional Review Boards) - h.
 21 CFR 812 (FDA: Investigational Device Exemptions) - i.
-21 CFR 312 (Investigational New Drug Application) - i.
+21 CFR 312 (Investigational New Drug Application) - j.
 38 CFR 16 (Protection Of Human Subjects, Common Rule) - k.
 OPRR IRB Guidebook: Protecting Human Subjects - 1.
 OPRR Reports and Guidelines - m.
 VHA Handbook 1200.5 - n.
 Other materials as appropriate

 All IRB members will complete the UCSD online training modules (at http://irb.ucsd.edu) prior to starting as active members, and this will be documented.
-Prior to attending their first meeting as a voting member, a new IRB member should meet with the Chair or designee to discuss specific responsibilities and duties and familiarize him or herself with the IRB meeting format and sign the "UCSD Human Research Protections Program Confidentiality and Computer Security Agreement."
-Institutional Review Board members are also encouraged to attend external meetings where regulatory issues are discussed in order to be knowledgeable about current issues.
-At the introduction of new/revised SOPP, all IRB members and staff will be provided with a training session on the revised components, normally as part of a scheduled IRB meeting.
+Prior to attending their first meeting as a voting member, a new committee member should meet with the Chairperson or designee to discuss specific responsibilities and duties and familiarize him or herself with the committee-meeting format.
+Committee members are also encouraged to attend external meetings where regulatory issues are discussed in order to be knowledgeable about current issues.
+At the introduction of new/revised SOPP's all IRB members and staff will be provided with a training session on the revised components, normally as part of a scheduled IRB meeting.

-2.3.1.2 Training for Investigators and Research Personnel
+2.3.1.2.
+Training for Investigators and Research Personnel